snipcola/FilmHaven/README.md

 ## ⚠️ - Disclaimer
 All files, such as media, are linked from third-party services, which FilmHaven is not responsible for and has no control over.

+FilmHaven uses a custom proxy server in order to check which providers are available, the source code for that is available [here](https://github.com/snipcola/FilmHaven-Proxy).